isomerpages/moe-westwoodsec/_explore/Direct School Admission/Applied Learning Programme.md

 * Willingness to try and experiment with new ideas and/or new ways of doing things
 * Strong ability to work in teams
 * Good communication and presentation skills&nbsp;
-* Interest in the application of STEM. &nbsp; Background in coding will be an advantage
+* Interest in the application of STEM.
+Background in coding will be an advantage
 * Good character report (eg. conduct and remarks in school report book)
 </td></tr>
 </tbody></table>